JanHerca/urantiapedia/output/wikijs/en/article/Phil_Taylor/Jesus_Teachings_of_the_Kingdom_of_God.md

 Such insightful exchanges of experience are the means by which this brotherhood will grow in its relationship with the Father.
 But we must be wary of the cynicism that still persists in this world about discerning the thoughts of God in our own minds, a process which is entirely normal.
 This spirit-led brotherhood requires an open culture of sharing and free exchange of experiences in order that we all may grow.
 The full revelation of doing the Father's will is not revealed in _The Urantia Book_.
 Rather, it is required that God's children reveal the nature of understanding his will to one another.

 Is this not an act of the Supreme wherein the children of time have the divine experience of revealing God's divine nature to one another?
 Should we not derive as much pleasure from exhibiting the aspects of the Father's personality in our own lives as we do in helping others find truth, beauty and goodness in their lives?
 Such, I believe, is the Father's will.
 But again I must emphasize that we must provide a spiritual culture where others feel free to share their experiences of communion with the Father.
-Not only do we derive the benefit of hearing other experiences, but we can have the assurance that through sharing, our spiritual lives will remain in check and free from those _freakish, erratic and eccentric tendencies_ [[UB 100:7.3](/en/The_Urantia_Book/100#p7_3)] that can often result from spiritual isolation.
-Such interchange provides the real vehicle by which we can all _develop a strong and unified personality along the perfected lines of the Jesus personality_ [[UB 100:7.1](/en/The_Urantia_Book/100#p7_1)].
+Not only do we derive the benefit of hearing other experiences, but we can have the assurance that through sharing, our spiritual lives will remain in check and free from those _freakish, erratic and eccentric tendencies_ <a id="a136_734"></a>[[UB 100:7.3](/en/The_Urantia_Book/100#p7_3)] that can often result from spiritual isolation.
+Such interchange provides the real vehicle by which we can all _develop a strong and unified personality along the perfected lines of the Jesus personality_ <a id="a136_985"></a>[[UB 100:7.1](/en/The_Urantia_Book/100#p7_1)].

 I recall sharing some of my experiences with one reader, and afterwards being warned that there was great danger in discerning the Father's thoughts in my mind.
 I believe she was right: we do need to be careful.
 There is a danger of elevating our thoughts to the status of divinity where we can err in believing that all our thoughts are God's thoughts.
 But we cannot be intimidated by this; we should proceed with caution and discern carefully the thoughts in our minds.
 But to ignore this guidance that is being offered would deprive me of these experiences, and in effect negate the Father's will.